-QNB Partners With MCIT To Support TASMU Accelerator Initiative
+QNB Partners With MCIT To Support Tasmu Accelerator Initiative

-Doha, Qatar: QNB announced a significant partnership with the Ministry of Communications and Information Technology (MCIT) to support the TASMU Accelerator, an annual initiative launched to support global startups in introducing innovative solutions that contribute to Qatar's transformation into a smart nation.
+(MENAFN- Gulf Times) QNB announced a significant partnership with the Ministry of Communications and Information Technology (MCIT) to support the Tasmu Accelerator, an annual initiative launched to support global startups in introducing innovative solutions that contribute to Qatar's transformation into a smart nation.

-As part of this partnership, QNB reaffirms its commitment to empowering innovation and fostering sustainable growth by supporting startups that drive digital transformation and technological progress in Qatar.
+As part of this partnership, QNB has reaffirmed its commitment to empowering innovation and fostering sustainable growth by supporting startups that drive digital transformation and technological progress in Qatar.

-Khalid Ahmed Al Sada, Senior Executive Vice President, QNB Group Corporate and Institutional Banking, said:“Our sponsorship of the TASMU Accelerator reflects QNB's strong belief in the power of innovation and technology as key drivers of Qatar's sustainable future.
-By supporting startups and entrepreneurs through this program, we are contributing to Qatar's Vision of becoming a Smart Nation and reinforcing our role as a trusted partner in the country's digital transformation journey.”
+Khalid Ahmed al-Sada, Senior Executive Vice-President, QNB Group Corporate and Institutional Banking, said:

+“Our sponsorship of the Tasmu Accelerator reflects QNB's strong belief in the power of innovation and technology as key drivers of Qatar's sustainable future.
+By supporting startups and entrepreneurs through this programme, we are contributing to Qatar's Vision of becoming a Smart Nation and reinforcing our role as a trusted partner in the country's digital transformation journey.”

+Commenting on the partnership, Eman al-Kuwari, Director of Digital Innovation at the Ministry of Communications and Information Technology, stated:“Our partnership with QNB reflects our mutual commitment to building a more diversified and sustainable economy by supporting innovation and entrepreneurship.

-This initiative comes as part of QNB's broader strategy to support the nation's economic diversification and digital innovation goals in line with Qatar National Vision 2030.
+This initiative comes as part of QNB's broader strategy to support the nation's economic diversification and digital innovation goals in line with Qatar National Vision 2030 MCIT Tasmu Accelerator global startups Qatar's transformation

-QNB Group is one of the leading financial institutions in the Middle East and Africa and is ranked as the most valuable banking brand in the MEA region.

-Present in over 28 countries across Asia, Europe, and Africa, it offers tailored products and services supported by innovation and backed by a team of over 31,000 professionals dedicated to driving banking excellence, worldwide.
+The initiative focuses on strategic sectors such as healthcare, transportation and logistics, environment, financial services, and smart cities, aligning with Qatar's long-term development objectives.

+As part of this partnership, QNB has reaffirmed its commitment to empowering innovation and fostering sustainable growth by supporting startups that drive digital transformation and technological progress in Qatar.

 Legal Disclaimer: